 To learn more about creating healthy neighborhoods, look below for an interview with Ann Forsyth, professor of urban planning and director of the Master in Urban Planning Program at the Harvard Graduate School of Design, at the American Planning Association.

 Walkability provides especially good health benefits for older residents.
 No matter your age, however, we’re also here to help you find the right auto insurance.
-Check our guide to the Average Car Insurance Rates by Age today.
+Check our guide to average auto insurance rates by age today.

-Also, if you walk more and drive less, you might benefit from usage-based insurance, or car insurance you pay for in proportion to how much you drive.
+Also, if you walk more and drive less, you might benefit from usage-based insurance or auto insurance you pay for in proportion to how much you drive.